 11. Don’t Touch These Guys With A 10 Foot Pole

-If you’re new to website hosting you probably haven’t heard of EIG.
+If you’re new to WordPress hosting you probably haven’t heard of EIG.
 They are multinational conglomerate that buys hosting companies.
 Then, to squeeze as much profit as possible out of them, they immediately cut support staff and put more accounts on fewer servers.
 This equals a bad experience.
 What makes it even worse is they start pushing Sitelock on their customers.

 It might sound like I have a bone to pick, but I don’t.
 I just know they DO NOT treat their customers well and my job is to guide you in the right direction to make sure you have the most success possible with your website(s).Here’s a list of companies EIG owns (these are the ones you should avoid).
 The list is alphabetical and you’ll notice that BlueHost and HostGator are on there.